-2022-23 State Budget.
-On June 30, 2022, Governor Newsom signed into law the Fiscal Year 2022-23 State Budget (the "2022-23 Budget").
-The 2022-23 Budget totals about \$308 billion and includes \$37.2 billion in budgetary reserves, which are comprised of: \$23.3 billion in the Budget Stabilization Account (the "Rainy Day Fund") for fiscal emergencies; \$9.5 billion in the Public School System Stabilization Account ("PSSSA"), (the "rainy-day" fund used to lessen the impact of State revenue volatility on K-12 schools and community colleges); \$900 million in the Safety Net Reserve (used to maintain benefits and services for CalWORKs and Medi-Cal participants during economic downturns); and \$3.5 billion in the State's operating reserve.
-The Rainy Day Fund is now at its constitutional maximum (10 percent of General Fund revenues) requiring \$465 million to be dedicated for infrastructure investments in Fiscal Year 2022-23.
-Over the multi-year forecast period, the 2022-23 Budget reflects \$8 billion in supplemental deposits split evenly between the Rainy Day Fund and the Safety Net Reserve.
-These deposits are above what is constitutionally required.
-The 2022-23 Budget allocates 93 percent of the discretionary surplus for one-time purposes and is projected to be structurally balanced in Fiscal Year 2025-26, the last year in the multi-year forecast.
+2023-24 State Budget (the "2023-24 Budget").
+The 2023-24 Budget totals approximately \$310.8 billion while closing a shortfall of more than \$30 billion.
+The 2023-24 Budget does not draw from the reserves to close the shortfall, but rather includes building up the reserve account by \$600 million more than in the May Revision.
+The 2023-24 Budget includes \$37.8 billion in budgetary reserves, which include: \$22.3 billion in the Budget Stabilization Account (the "Rainy Day Fund") for fiscal emergencies; \$10.8 billion in the Public School System Stabilization Account ("PSSSA") (the "rainy-day" fund used to lessen the impact of State revenue volatility on K-12 schools and community colleges); \$900 million in the Safety Net Reserve (used to maintain benefits and services for CalWORKs and Medi-Cal participants during economic downturns); and \$3.8 billion in the State's operating reserve.
+The Rainy Day Fund is now at its constitutional maximum (10 percent of General Fund revenues).